artisan-roaster-scope/artisan/_devices/lebrew.md

 toc_icon: "cog"
 ---

-The laser-based [RoastSee NEXT](https://lebrewtech.com/products/roastsee-next-3) real-time color meter by [Lebrew](https://lebrewtech.com/) reports Agtron readings and detected cracks during a roast.
+The laser-based [RoastSee NEXT](https://lebrewtech.com/products/roastsee-next-3) is a real-time color meter by [Lebrew](https://lebrewtech.com/).
+The device reports Agtron readings and detected cracks during a roast.
 It connects to artisan scope via Bluetooth low-energy (BLE) to record the color curve and automatically mark DRY and FCs events based on received color and crack data.